Kainmueller-Lab/PatchPerPix/README.md

 ## Installation

-This package requires Python 3 and TensorFlow 1.x (we do not support Tensorflow 2.x).
+This package requires Python 3 and PyTorch.
 It contains the core code for the neural network model and our instance segmentation method.

+**Note**
+Previous versions (e.g., for the experiments published in our ECCV 2020 paper) require TensorFlow 1.x.
+If you want to run older experiments please checkout the respective tag: [eccv2020](https://github.com/Kainmueller-Lab/PatchPerPix/tree/ea4e2d4)
+If you have any questions, please open an issue (and mention that you're running the older code)

 ### Core
 The recommended way is to install the package into your conda/python virtual environment.
 We recommend to use conda to install tensorflow.